-Men who are sexually active (especially with multiple partners) need to be sure they are not affected by any sexually-transmitted infections (STIs) or anything else that could harm their sexual or penis health (both for their own sake and for the sake of their partners).
-Often a man will go to his general practitioner or his urologist to have his sexual health assessed.
-Sometimes, however, a man may opt to use a sexual health clinic instead.
+Men who are sexually active need to take their penis health seriously.
+This includes regular checks to be sure they don’t have any sexually-transmitted infections (STIs).
+STIs can have a negative impact on their own health, as well as that of their partners.
+Often, a man will go to his general practitioner or his urologist for a sexual health assessment.
+Sometimes, however, a man may opt to go to a clinic, instead.

 But what can a guy expect when he visits a sexual health clinic?
 This can vary from one clinic to another, but the following are typical of a clinic visit:

 Expect to fill out forms, especially if this is the first visit.
-These will usually include a medical history form so doctors can know of any issues that could affect the test results or recommended treatments.
-Usually a clinic will also ask about drug and alcohol use; this is necessary because it can be related to STI risk.
+These will usually include a medical history.
+This is necessary so that doctors will be aware of issues that could affect the test results or recommended treatments.
+Usually, a clinic will also ask about drug and alcohol use.

-Clinics should respect a patient’s confidentiality, as does any doctor; however, many sexual health centers go a step further.
+Clinics should respect a patient’s confidentiality, as does any doctor.
+However, many sexual health centers go a step further.
 While they typically do need to record a patient’s name, address, etc. in their records, they often assign a patient a number during that visit.
-The patient will be referred to by the number, rather than by his name, so that he has greater confidentiality and may feel freer to offer up uncensored information about his sexual status.
+The patient will be referred to by the number, rather than by his name, so that he may feel free to offer up uncensored information about his sexual status.

-The real point of going to a sexual health clinic is to find out if a person has any sexual health issues – so exams are a big part of the visit.
-Because of the nature of STIs, examinations will usually need to include some inspection of the penis and/or testicles and/or anus.
-In most cases, the doctor will need to touch these body parts and may also need to take samples of some sort.
-For example, if there are sores, the doctor may need to swab the sore.
-Sometimes the urethra and/or the anus must be swabbed in order to check for gonorrhea or chlamydia.
-(Throat swabs may also be necessary.)
-A patient may refuse to have certain parts touched or swabbed; however, doing so may prevent the doctor from making an accurate assessment of the patient’s sexual health.
+Because of the nature of STIs, examinations will usually include inspection of the penis, testicles and anus.
+In most cases, the doctor will need to touch these body parts and may also take samples for testing.
+Sometimes, the doctor will swab the urethra and/or the anus, as well as the throat, in order to check for gonorrhea or chlamydia.
+A patient may refuse to have certain parts touched.
+However, doing so may prevent the doctor from making an accurate assessment of the patient’s sexual health.